2025

 CONSULTING

-The demand for CP consulting services throughout CT continued to be strong: we completed 8 projects.
+The demand for CP traditional consulting services throughout CT continued to be strong: we completed 15 consulting projects.
 Clients included agencies focused on empowering those in need with nutrition, housing, mental health, immigration, and self-sufficiency; providing crisis and supportive services for victims of domestic violence; preserving endangered species; and delivering fresh meat, vegetables, bread, canned goods, and boxed foods to food pantries.
-2025 begins with 8 projects either underway or about to begin.
+2026 begins with 7 projects either underway or about to begin.

 Brainstorming

-Brainstorming sessions are two hours and designed to address a tactical challenge.
-Two agencies requested brainstorming sessions in 2024.
+Brainstorming sessions are ninety minutes long and designed to address a tactical challenge.
+Two agencies requested brainstorming sessions in 2025.

 Working Sessions

-In 2024, we held working sessions for three clients seeking to build board consensus on strategic issues; answer strategic questions on growth; identify how best to support and serve members and residents; and develop strategic plans.
+In 2025, we held working sessions for three clients seeking to build board consensus on strategic issues, answer strategic questions on growth, identify

 Robert Whitby Turbo Award